 Small Business Relief Payment Plans for Sales and Use Tax

 Effective April 2, 2020, small business taxpayers with less than $5 million in taxable annual sales, can take advantage of a 12-month, interest-free, payment plan for up to $50,000 of sales and use tax liability only.
 All payment plans must be paid in full by July 31, 2021, to qualify for zero interest.
 Businesses with $5 million or more in annual taxable sales in sectors particularly impacted by operational restrictions due to the pandemic may also apply for this 12-month interest-free payment plan.
 Please note: This relief only applies to sales and use tax due on returns with original due dates between December 15, 2020 and April 30, 2021.
 A business that previously took advantage of the 12-month, interest-free payment plan that must be paid in full by July 31, 2021, may also request to participate in this new 12-month interest-free payment plan.

-Will a similar plan be created for special taxes accounts?
+Is a similar plan available for special tax and fee accounts?